Lead Segmentation in Marketing

 Customers aren’t all the same.
 They come from different communities, have different career needs and a host of varied interests.
-Their expectations are also different – while few people are satisfied with generic email content, most people want something that is actually useful for them.
+This is why lead segmentation in marketing matters.
+Additionally, their expectations are also different – while few people are satisfied with generic email content, most people want something that is actually useful for them.

 Lead segmentation is the process of offering a unique and valuable piece of content to those different people.
 What makes it easy is lead segmented.
 According to DMA, 77% of ROI comes from segmented, targeted, and triggered campaigns.
 Campaign Monitor also noted that segmenting marketing campaigns can lead to even 760% increase in revenue.